GitHub permissions

 Moderne uses a GitHub OAuth application (GitHub OAuth Apps or GitHub Apps) to perform various actions on your behalf.
 Below is an explanation of each type, their permissions, and how they're used by Moderne.

-GitHub App permission (preferred)
+GitHub App permissions (preferred)

 For GitHub Apps, Moderne requires a select number of OAuth scopes necessary to help you transform your code.
 The GitHub application can be installed into your personal, organization, or enterprise accounts as desired.